 A protected area for the last 30 years, Marsa Shagra is one of the most pristine house reefs in the Red Sea.
 As well as being rich in corals and general reef fish life, there are a number of resident green and hawksbill turtles, passing eagle rays, stonefish, scorpionfish and nudibranchs.

-In the summer months, the reef flat is home to baby black tip reef sharks and in the early mornings.
+In the summer months, the reef flat is home to baby black tip reef sharks.
 Additionally, it is not uncommon for dolphins to visit and rest in the sheltered bay.
 Sightings of passing whale sharks and mantas have increased dramatically in the last couple of years.

 Recommended PADI Courses: Fish Identification, Deep Diver, Enriched Air Diver, Open Water Diver